PostHog/posthog.com/contents/blog/posthog-vs-growthbook.md

  - Guides
 ---

-PostHog and GrowthBook share a lot of similarities.
-Both provide open source, self-serve feature flags and experimentation.
-Beyond this, there are big differences:
+PostHog and GrowthBook both provide open source, self-serve feature flags and experimentation, but they're different in two important ways:

 - GrowthBook is a warehouse-native feature flag and experiments platform.
 It focuses on integrating with the product and data tools you already use.

 - PostHog is an all-in-one product and data platform.
 Beyond [feature flags](/docs/feature-flags) and [experiments](/docs/experiments), it includes [product analytics](/docs/product-analytics), [session replay](/docs/session-replay), [surveys](/docs/surveys), [CDP](/docs/cdp), and more.

-This post goes over their differences, platforms, features, pricing, reporting, integrations, and frequently asked questions.
+In this post we'll cover these differences in more detail, and answer frequently asked questions about both tools.

 ## How is PostHog different?